casper-borretzen/casper-borretzen.github.io/_posts/2024-06-04-roguelike-devlog2.md

 ### Conclusion
 ---

 And that's it for the first part of the BSP dungeon generator.
-In a later devlog we'll add corridors between the rooms.
+In a later devlog I'll add corridors between the rooms.

 {% include bash_command.html bash_command="dotnet run" bash_dir="~/Roguelike" %}